 I liked it

 I liked it but need more after work slots

 Really good experience

 Had a really great experience with Andie.
 She was kind, funny, and insightful.
 She helped me see how things in my life were connected and helped me understand about how I was contributing to some of my difficulties.
 The only reason I gave a 4 instead of a five is because due to her carpool she would sometimes be late, but only 5-10 minutes, but she did call and let me know.

 I went to therapy on my wife's opinion, I stayed because it helped.
 Worried about having a woman because wouldn't understand a man's perspective.
 Really happy to be wrong.

 Finding a therapist you are comfortable with can be daunting.
 Andie responded to my inquiry quickly, and was respectful of my needs, my time, and my budget.
 She provided guidance in a caring and professional manner.
 She was very helpful to me.
 I would go back again recommend her highly.

-- AETNA PPO, ONLY
+- Aetna PPO, Out-of-Network

-- Sutter Healthcare
+- United Healthcare PPO, Out-of-Network

 - Psychology Today

 - Board of Behavior Science

 - California Associates of Marriage and Family Therapists - East Bay Div.